pusher/docs/docs/channels/getting_started/flutter.md

 ## Create a connection

-Open a connection to Channels using the `key` and `cluster` you noted down earlier.
+Open a connection to Channels using the `key` and `cluster` you copied earlier.

 ```dart
 await pusher.init(